oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       **Note:** `DV_ENABLE_STATUS` should be `TRUE`

-7. You have configured and enabled Database Vault.
+7. You have successfully configured and enabled Database Vault on Oracle Autonomous Database.

 ## Task 2: Demonstrate Separation of Duties (SoD)